-Circle time – this is where children move from “I” and “Me” to “Us” and “We”.
+Circle time – where children move from “I” and “me” to “us” and “we”.

 It’s recommended that we gather for whole group or circle time at least twice, sometimes three times per day, depending on how your days organized.
 It’s a time when teachers and children meet together for valuable large group experiences.
-Circle time allows for sharing of information and ideas, introducing new topics, teaching specific concepts and skills, fosters language development and helps children engage in social interaction with peers.
-This course will teach you to plan and implement informative, engaging circle times in your classroom, whether you work with infants, toddlers, preschoolers or school-agers.
-You will learn what’s involved in planning circle time, what children learn, and how circle time benefits each child individually as well as ways it brings the class together as a community.
+Circle time allows for sharing of information and ideas, introducing new topics, teaching concepts and skills, fosters language development and helps children engage in social interaction with peers.
+This course will teach you to plan and implement informative, engaging circle times, whether you work with infants, toddlers, preschoolers or school-agers.
+You will learn what’s involved in planning circle, what children learn, and how circle benefits each child individually as well as bringing class together as a community.

 This course meets required pre-service training for new child care employees and which must be completed before working with children.
 It also meets required annual training requirements for teachers and directors.